Year-end and Tax Preparation

 - Tax 15-20% of revenue before tax - set aside funds for your quarterly tax installments or annual income tax payable

 - Operating Expenses are allocated the remaining percentage of revenue: 45 - 53% of revenue before tax.
 This is the cash you run the business on if you want a paycheque and want your business to be profitable.
-If this amount doesn't cover your expenses, you need to reduce business expenses and/or increase sales.
+If this amount doesn't cover your expenses, you need to reduce business expenses and/or increase sales not fuelled by debt.
 You need to find ways to optimize your business.
 I.E. run a tighter ship.

 As your business grows or you become more comfortable managing your cash, you can add other target accounts, such as a capital expenditure account, a debt repayment account, a marketing account, or a rainy day account.